 BOSH is a crucial tool for deploying and managing Cloud Foundry at scale.
 It is supported on AWS, OpenStack, and vSphere and vCloud Director – and now CenturyLink Cloud.

-Getting started with BOSH on the CenturyLink Cloud is easy - just set up a Micro-BOSH server configured for CenturyLink Cloud, then use the standard BOSH command line tools!
+Getting started with BOSH on the CenturyLink Public Cloud is easy - just set up a Micro-BOSH server configured for CenturyLink Pubic Cloud, then use the standard BOSH command line tools!
 Check out how to get started here.
 Support is based on the BOSH July 2013 snapshot and is Ubuntu only.

 We are confident enterprises and devs will like the “better together” combination of BOSH, Cloud Foundry and CenturyLink Cloud.
 Here are five reasons why: